W. Kerr Scott: Career

 Scott was inaugurated as Governor of North Carolina on January 6, 1949.
 As governor, Scott created the "Go Forward" program with approval from the state legislature in 1949.
 He also signed a $200 million rural road building program, leading to nearly 15,000 additional miles of paved road in the state.
-Immediately following his term as governor, he represented North Carolina in the United States Senate from 1954 and 1958.
+Immediately following his term as governor, he represented North Carolina in the United States Senate from 1954 to 1958.
 His son, Bob Scott served as governor from 1969 to 1973, and his granddaughter, Meg Scott Phipps served as North Carolina Commissioner of Agriculture from 2001 to 2003.

 Relative to other Southern Democrats, Scott was a moderate regarding racial issues during his time as governor.
 While he supported segregation, he appointed the first black member of the North Carolina Board of Education, Dr. Harold Trigg, and nominated University of North Carolina President Frank Porter Graham to fill a vacant United States Senate seat in 1949.
 Graham was regarded as one of the most racially and generally progressive figures in the South, and became victimized by pernicious attacks concerning his views on race relations when he campaigned the following year to maintain his senate seat.
 In an effort to defend Graham, Scott lent the full weight of his political organization to him and assiduously campaigned across North Carolina.
 Despite intervention from Scott, President Harry Truman, U.S. House Speaker Sam Rayburn, and others, Graham was defeated by conservative lawyer Willis Smith for the Democratic Party's nomination.
-The tenor of Willis Smith's campaign was considered so offensive that Scott's wife, First Lady Mary Scott, refused to shake the senator-elect's hand at an Executive Mansion reception.
+The tenor of Willis Smith's campaign was considered so offensive that Scott's wife, First Lady Mary White Scott, refused to shake the senator-elect's hand at an Executive Mansion reception.
 He was succeeded as governor by William B. Umstead on January 8, 1953.